Benefits of Stable Blood Sugar: How To Reap and Keep Them

 • Plain Greek yogurt

-Protein has minimal effect<sup>24</sup> on your blood sugar.
-Eating a high-protein diet that’s low in refined carbs is a great way to improve your blood sugar control.
-It’s also a good way to lose weight: high-protein diets<sup>25</sup>are very effective for long-term, sustainable fat loss.
+Protein has minimal effect on blood sugar.
+Eating a high-protein diet that’s low in refined carbs is a great way to improve blood sugar control and lose weight.
+High-protein diets are very effective for long-term, sustainable fat loss.27

-Research shows that, in the context of a healthy diet, eating fat has minimal effect on blood sugar<sup>26</sup>.
+Older research shows that, in the context of a healthy diet, eating fat has minimal effect on blood sugar.28

-However, diets that are high in both fat and refined carbs often lead to weight gain, and excess weight is bad<sup>27</sup> for your blood sugar control.
+However, diets high in fat and refined carbs often lead to weight gain, and excess weight contributes to poor blood sugar control.29

-But eating fat in the context of a healthy, low-glycemic diet—for example, a steak with roasted vegetables, sweet potato, and olive oil—you’re much less likely to have issues controlling your blood sugar.
+But by eating fat in the context of a healthy, low-glycemic diet—for example, a steak with roasted vegetables, sweet potato, and olive oil—you’re much less likely to have issues controlling your blood sugar.

 Final Thoughts